athena-network/athena-node/README.md

-# TurtleNode.io
+# Athena Nodes

-This repository contains the source code for the TurtleNode.io website.
+This repository contains the source code for the athxnode.io website which is forked from turtlenode.io.
+Only difference really is that athxnode.io uses Bulma to Boostrap.

 It is designed to work hand in hand with the following additional service.